aaron-gre/LSTM-Models/README.md

 # LSTM Models

-Notebooks for training and evaluating LSTM models on German energy-production data.

 This Project examined whether advanced recurrent neural architectures can deliver **accurate short-term forecasts of German electricity generation**.
-Using 5 years of hourly production data from the Bundesnetzagentur (German Electricity Agency), the workflow cleans the raw Excel files, engineers lagged features, and trains eight Keras models that differ in
+Using 5 years of hourly production data from the Bundesnetzagentur (Germany’s Federal Network Agency), the workflow cleans the raw Excel files, engineers lagged features, and trains eight Keras models that differ in

-• architecture (LSTM vs GRU),
+• Architecture (LSTM vs GRU),
-• network depth (1-layer x 64Neurons vs 2-layer x 32 Neurons), and
+• Network Depth (1-layer x 64neurons vs 2-layer x 32 neurons), and
-• forecasting strategy (24-hour direct output vs 1-hour iterative rollout).
+• Forecasting Strategy (24-hour direct output vs 1-hour iterative rollout).

 Model performance is benchmarked with **mean absolute error (MAE)** on a held-out validation set.
 The notebooks cover data ingestion, exploratory visualization, training, learning-curve tracking, and prediction plotting, providing a fully reproducible pipeline.
 The results highlight both the potential of deeper GRU/LSTM networks and the trade-offs between direct and iterative forecasting strategies when applied to real-world energy time-series data.